Tony Cowards: Career

 Cowards is a regular on the comedy stages across the UK and regularly performs to a variety of service personnel, at sports clubs and awards dinners.

 He has performed 6 Edinburgh Festival Shows, Festival of Football (2007), Festival of Football 2 (2008), Everyman (2009), Daft Pun (2016), Punderdog (2017) and Step Dad Jokes (2019).
 He also took Daft Pun to the Adelaide Fringe in 2017.

 In 2011 "performed" one of the first online stand-up comedy shows, No Ticket Required, on Twitter as part of the Edinburgh Festival.

 Cowards is known for his one liners, wordplay and puns and is a prolific Twitter user.
 He is also renowned for his ability to take random subjects from audience suggestions and improvise jokes off the cuff.

 He performed an entire show based on this premise (audience suggestions), The Bespoke Joke Show, as part of the Camden Fringe in 2013.

 He has written for a variety of radio shows on BBC Radio 2, Radio 4 and Radio 4Extra including Ian D. Montfort Is: Unbelievable, The News Quiz, The Now Show, Newsjack, the BBC Comedy Unit Watson's Wind Up and for commercial stations, Jack FM and Talksport.

 He was part of the Silver Sony Award winning writing team for Jack FM (South Coast) in 2013.

 He came 3rd in the "English Comedian of the Year" competition held at the Underbelly on London's South Bank in 2014 and has twice been a finalist at the UK Pun Championships as part of the Leicester Comedy Festival.

-A big football fan he has had articles published in When Saturday Comes magazine and the Guardian Sports Network.
+As a football fan, he has had articles published in When Saturday Comes magazine, and the Guardian Sports Network.